Social proof is informational social influence. It’s a psychological and social phenomenon powered by the ‘wisdom of the crowd’.

 It increases our sense of trust that the choice in question will be good for us since it was good for someone like us.

-For example, if you’re considering a project management software for your digital marketing agency, and you see on the homepage of the website that another similar, competing marketing agency, uses that software, you’re likely to believe it will work well for you too.
+For example, if you’re considering a project management software for your digital marketing agency, and you see on the homepage of the website that another similar, competing marketing agency, uses that software, you’re likely to believe it will work well for you too because you both have similar business goals and a similar audience.

 Cross-Cultural Reach of Social Proof